Updated for summer 2020.

 Sea to Sky Gondola

-The Sea to Sky Gondola is a leisurely way to see the beautiful vistas of the Howe Sound and its surrounding mountains.
+While the Sea to Sky Gondola might temporarily be closed, it is one to add to your future travel plans.
+It offers a leisurely way to see the beautiful vistas of the Howe Sound and its surrounding mountains.
 Although the gondola and its destination are accessible and relaxing, you can also find more to do at the top.
 From viewing points and tree walks to suspension bridges and hikes, this can become a full-day, full-heart experience!

 For bonus adventure, hike your way up the Sea to Summit trail and take the gondola back down.
 You’ll pass waterfalls, get a good workout and spend the majority of your journey on peaceful sections of the trail.